WizardRubic/TornBlackJackTest/README.md

 # TornBlackJackTest
 I am testing whether torn.com online game blackjack is beatable using a simulation.

 With the current program simulation it looks like it is beatable.
-There are a few glitches and it was very hacky and inefficient code.

 # Why I think the in game casino may be in our favor